"Adapt or die..."

 The specific challenge for the next class and application instruction are below.

-*Note: the Advanced Research (AR) elective is a separate program with a separate application process.
+*Note: The Air University Advanced Research (AUAR) elective is a separate program with a separate application process.
 Please only apply to the one that interests you the most.
 Both are rigorous efforts that will be noted on Training Reports (AF Form 475) and both will expose you to different areas of Air University.

 a.
 Introduction to Design Thinking video Stages of Design Thinking ALL STAGES